Right Ascension:5 hours

 Caelum is an extremely dim and insignificant constellation.
 It contains no stars brighter than magnitude 4.
 The brightest star in the constellation is Alpha Caeli with a visual magnitude of only 4.46.
 It is a binary star system located approximately 66 light years from Earth.
 The second brightest star is Gamma-1 Caeli with a magnitude of 4.58.
 It is one of a pair of binary star systems separated by only 0.22 degrees in the sky.
 Its twin, Gamma-2 Caeli has a combined magnitude of only 6.34.
 Gamma-1 Caeli is located about 185 light years from Earth while Gamma-2 Caeli is over 334 light years away.
 The third brightest star in Caelum is Beta Caeli with a magnitude of only 5.04.
 It is a yellow-white dwarf star that lies about 90 light years from our solar system.

 Caelum contains no Messier objects.
 Due to its small size and location away from the plane of the Milky Way, it is mostly devoid of deep-sky objects.
 The only notable object to be found here is HE0450-2958.
-It is an unusual Seyfert galaxy with hot jets of plasma from a supermassive black hole at its center.
+It is an unusual Seyfert galaxy, also known as a quasar, with hot jets of plasma from a supermassive black hole at its center.
 It is extremely dim and can only be seen with the largest of telescopes.